 The Myrna Loy inspires the creative spirits of people in and around Helena by presenting high-quality, cultural significant films and performing arts; by supporting local and regional artists in their work; and by nurturing a lifelong love of the arts through education and residencies.

-SINCE THE TRAINS FIRST ROLLED THROUGH HELENA, this town has been a regional center for performances of all kinds.
-Helena and Butte were lively railroad stops for the best of vaudeville entertainment traveling between Chicago and Seattle from the 1880’s to 1920’s.
+SINCE THE TRAINS FIRST ROLLED THROUGH, Helena has been a regional center for performances of all kinds.
+Helena and Butte were lively railroad stops for the best of artistic performers as well as vaudeville entertainment traveling between Chicago and Seattle from the 1880’s to 1920’s.
 Through the early 1960’s several grand old vaudeville/movie houses hosted the best of national touring companies.
 For a small town in the Montana Rockies, Helena has always been a surprisingly cultured community.

 Within a few years, Arnie began presenting innovative works by culturally diverse artists from around the nation.
 World-class artists started performing on Helena stages, carrying on Helena’s history as a cultural hotspot in the remote rural West.